Lodging, Businesses, and Visitor Information

 State Wide Real Estate of Escanaba.
 Phone: 906-786-1308 or toll free: 800-900-0777.
 Experienced professional realtors since 1958 offering residential, acreage, vacant land, waterfront property on inland lakes, streams, and little By de Noc, income property, commercial, and recreational property in Delta County and the surrounding area.
 Only office in Escanaba offering Virtual tours.
 Need land?
 We offer exclusive corporate land representation of thousands of acres of land for sale.
 Sellers, our helpful professional staff will handle all the details and assist you in selling your property.

-Threefold Vine Winery on the Garden Peninsula and the Green Family Farm, 5856 Nn Road, Garden, MI 49835 Phone: 906-644-7089.
+Threefold Vine Winery has relocated to Menominee County in the southern Upper Peninsula.
 Wine made from grapes grown in the Upper Peninsula?
-Yes, right at the Threefold Vine Winery just south of the town of Garden and near Fayette State Park on the Garden Peninsula.
-Our Tasting Room at the Winery is open and offers grape (from our vineyard) apple, honey, and various fruit wines.
+Yes, right at the Threefold Vine Winery in Stephenson, Michigan.
+Our Tasting Room at the Winery offers grape (from our vineyard) apple, honey, and various fruit wines.
 The Green family invites you to visit our winery, see how the wine is produced, and sample our exciting new wines.
-The Threefold Vine Winery is part of the Green Family Farm and offers pumpkins, squash, and apples for sale in the fall.
-Tour the Winery and the Orchards.
-22 miles east of Rapid River on US-2 and south on M-183 for 10 miles to Nn Road.
+The Winery and Tasting Room is located in the historic bank building at S232 Menominee Street, Stephenson, MI 49887, one block west of Highway US-41.
+Phone: 906-753-6000

 Escanaba was founded in the mid 1800's along the shores of Lake Michigan and was an important rail and shipping center for lumber and iron ore.
 Ships can often be seen in port loading and unloading their cargo.